ScottKirvan/Dennis/README.md

-# dennis - an Unreal Asset
+# Dennis - Unreal Static Mesh Asset

-Please ignore this repo for now, you're welcome to use it if you wish, but I'm just doing some githug/unreal testing.

-> **Warning** this is an asset exported from Unreal Engine 5.2 Preview and uses the experimental Substance Shading Subsustem
+> **Warning** This is an asset exported from Unreal Engine 5.2 Preview and uses the experimental Substance Shading Subsystem.
+No compatibility, forwards or backwards should be assume.

 ## License